allend4/Graph_Theory_Project/README.md

 A regular expression, sometimes known as  *RegEx*  is a sequence of characters that form a search pattern.
 Regular expressions are used all throughout the world and are built into to all programming languages such as Python, that has been used for this project.
 RegEx is not a programming language but is a term for the theory used to describe regular languages.
 Regular expressions can be simple and complicated, depending on its use, such as searching, manipulating and editing.
 From searching words in a text document, to being used in google analytics to match patterns.Even email validation and passwords are a few areas of strings where Regex are widely used to define the constraints.

+**Regex**
+- ' ^ ' - The beginning of a line.
+- ' . ' - Any character.
+- ' | ' - The OR operator.
+- ' ? ' - Matches the character before the '?' (zero OR one).
+- ' + ' - Matches character before '+' (one OR more).
+- ' * ' - Matches everyhting in place of the Kleene Star.

 ### How do regular expressions differ across implementations?
 there are two implementations of regular expression.
 DFA - Deterministic Finite Automaton and NFA - Nondeterministic Finite Automaton.